Millipedes and Millipede Control

 Recommended Measures of Control of Millipedes

-A good residual such as LambdaStar Ultra Cap 9.7 sprayed along entry pts., cracks and crevices, baseboards is important.
+- A good residual such as LambdaStar Ultra Cap 9.7 sprayed along entry points, cracks and crevices, baseboards is important.
 Even more important would be a good residual sprayed on the outside, in particular on the exterior walls that they are entering the home.
 During periods of heavy migration of millipedes, you will most likey have to repeat treatment.

-D-Fense SC or Cyper WP work well, sprayed 3 feet out, along the foundation and 3 ft. up the exterior wall as well as sprayed around the entry pts, like doors and windows.
-Cyonara 9.7 will not leave a visilble residue, Cyper WSP, as a wettable powder does leave a visible residue, which is noticible against darker surfaces.
+- LambdaStar UltraCap 9.7 or Cyper WSP work well, sprayed 3 feet out, along the foundation and 3 ft. up the exterior wall as well as sprayed around the entry points, like doors and windows.
+LambdaStar Ultra Cap 9.7 does not leave a visilble residue, Cyper WSP, as a wettable powder does leave a visible residue, which is noticible against darker surfaces.

-Repeat treatments of these suggested liquid residual insecticides every 3 months
+- Repeat treatments of these suggested liquid residual insecticides every 3 months or as needed.